mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 **Katagiri**: Would you say that once more?
 Salvation is what?

-**Person 8**: The saving or the rescuing of sentient beings from suffering.
+**Person**: The saving or the rescuing of sentient beings from suffering.

 **Katagiri**: Oh, I see.